-Westpac has branches, affiliates and controlled entities2 (the "Westpac Group") throughout Australia, New Zealand and the Pacific region, and maintains branches and offices in some of the key financial centres around the world.
+Westpac has branches, affiliates and controlled entities2 (the "Westpac Group") throughout Australia, New Zealand and in the Pacific region, and maintains branches and offices in some of the key financial centres around the world.

 Westpac was founded in 1817 and was the first bank established in Australia.
 In 1850, Westpac was incorporated as the Bank of New South Wales by an Act of the New South Wales Parliament.
 In 1982 Westpac changed its name to Westpac Banking Corporation following its merger with the Commercial Bank of Australia.
-On 23 August 2002, Westpac was registered as a public company limited by shares under the Corporations Act 2001.
+On 23 August 2002, Westpac was registered as a public company limited by shares under the Corporations Act 2001 of Australia (the "Corporations Act 2001").